blockchainpsu/blockchain-essentials-spring2020/part1/README.md

 1. Download [Git](https://git-scm.com/downloads), if you haven't already.
 We'll use this for version control and pushing files to GitHub.
 After downloading, check that everything works by running `git --version` in the terminal; there should be no errors.
 2. Download [Node.js](https://nodejs.org/en/download/).
 We'll use this for our applications' backend.
 Check that everything works by running `node -v` and `npm -v` in the terminal---they should only output the version number.
+3. Download [MongoDB](https://www.mongodb.com/download-center/community).
+We'll use this as the framework for our database.
+Probably won't get to this the first workshop, but will definitely be useful for the second.
-3. Download an IDE that you're familiar with.
+4. Download an IDE that you're familiar with.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) if you're unsure about what you want.

 ## Requests and API Calls